mattychang/gryder_lab/README.md

 # gryder

-Bioinformatics analysis scripts used for RNA-seq, ChIP-seq, and HiChIP.
+Bioinformatics analysis scripts used for RNA-seq and ChIP-seq.
+Pipelines are not listed.

 ## RNA-seq
 `buildTPM.R` builds an expression (TPM) matrix.